-Approved course providers must have a complaints procedure that allows students to lodge a grievance (i.e. an issue or complaint) about any academic (e.g. grade) or non-academic (e.g. fee or debt dispute) matter.
+Approved course providers must have a complaints procedure that allows students to lodge a grievance (that is, an issue or complaint) about any academic (for example, grade) or non-academic (for example, fee or debt dispute) matter.
 Students should contact their provider in the first instance for issues or complaints relating to academic and non-academic matters.